-Lose yourself in England's literary past, from London to Stratford upon Avon, Bath to Hampshire; there is so much to explore.
+Lose yourself in Britain's literary past, from London to Stratford upon Avon, Bath to Hampshire, there is so much to explore.

 Take a step back into Regency England.
 Based in Bath, the city Jane made her home and where she set two of her novels, we are perfectly placed to create immersive tours that will give you a real taste of Jane Austen's world.